-RULAAC Writes PSC, Demand Investigation of Operatives of Enugu Police Command Over Abuse of Power
+RULAAC Writes PSC, Demand Investigation of Operatives of Enugu Police Command over Abuse of Power

 “We note that the NPF has issued a rebuttal to the news report detailing the alleged incident.

-RULAAC Executive Director said this troubling pattern of labelling and extorting innocent individuals must be addressed promptly.
+RULAAC executive director said this troubling pattern of labeling and extorting innocent individuals must be addressed promptly.

 To this end, RULAAC calls for an exhaustive, independent and impartial investigation into the actions of the officers involved, particularly those from the anti-kidnapping squad and SWAT teams.